lab-oak/oak/README.md

 mkdir release && cd release && cmake .. -DCMAKE_BUILD_TYPE=Release && make && cd ..
 ```

 If the installation fails, it is likely that the wrong version of Zig was used.
-The following command set `zig` to the a non-installed compiler for the duration of the terminal session.
+The following command sets `zig` to the a non-installed compiler for the duration of the terminal session.
 Be sure to change the path to the folder containing the zig compiler binary.

 ```
 export PATH="/home/user/Downloads/zig11/:$PATH"